mikeivanov/libcvc/README.md

 ## Other Projects

-There is yet another project that includes pure C bindings to OpenCV -- GoCV (https://github.com/hybridgroup/gocv).
+There is yet another project that includes pure C bindings to OpenCV -- [GoCV](https://github.com/hybridgroup/gocv).
 Although a couple of technical ideas were borrowed from GoCV, it is a completely separate effort with different goals.